UltronKaustav/https-weather.kccoder07.repl.co-/README.md

-This is basically a handy weather checking website which will give act as same as a weather plaform.
+This is basically a handy weather checking website .